utybo/ZoroarkKB/_articles/aPTST.md

 ### Before we start

+#### EPITA stuff

 One thing to note: **the format used for your submission file is dumb.** Because it has a dot in it, it is impossible to import it like any other module in Python using the good old `from <module> import <stuff>`.
-Moreover, the dynamic import you'd use would make it impossible to use autocomplete in your IDE.
-I recommend that you keep the basic name of `login_<homework>.py` as it is given to you and only modify it when you are ready to submit.
+Moreover, the dynamic import recommended on Nathalie Bouquet's website would make it impossible to use autocomplete in your IDE.
+I recommend that you keep the basic name of `login_<homework>.py` as given to you and only modify it when you are ready to submit.
 That way, you can import everything in your test file as just `from login_<homework> import *`.

 Another thing to remember is that **YOU MUST NEVER SUBMIT TESTS.** Keep your tests in a separate file!